tbhb/typing-graph/docs/tutorials/first-inspection.md

     - Extract metadata from `Annotated` types
     - Traverse nested type structures using `children()`

+!!! tip "Prefer walk() for traversal"
+    The `children()` method gives you direct access to child nodes, but for most traversal tasks, the [`walk()`][typing_graph.walk] iterator is simpler.
+It handles depth-first traversal automatically and supports filtering with predicates.
+See [How to filter type graphs with walk()](../guides/filtering-with-walk.md) for practical examples.

 ## Summary

 You've built a script that inspects Python type annotations and traverses the type graph.
 The key functions are: